SomeWeekendReading/someweekendreading.github.io/_posts/2020-08-07-whats-that-stupid-avatar.md

 can sometimes tease them apart with analysis, mathematics, and patience.
 What we _cannot_ do is just ignore the complexity and hope it will go away.
 We have to cope with it, and since it's built in down at the keel-blocks of the wold in which we live, we cannot escape it.
-This is th spirit of the "Litany of [Gendlin](https://en.wikipedia.org/wiki/Eugene_Gendlin)", as it is sometimes (pretentiously) called:
+This is the spirit of the "Litany of [Gendlin](https://en.wikipedia.org/wiki/Eugene_Gendlin)", as it is sometimes (pretentiously) called:

 >What is true is already so.